sjbennett123/polarlarp/content/writing.md

 Always remember that the cast is playing too. -- This goes contrary to the adage that the only the Player Characters are "customers" and the npc's are there to entertain the customers.
 The truth of it is that both parties are customers, and the runner needs to structure the encounter so everyone is playing.
 I think the core of this is clearly defining the boundaries of the encounter and giving many of the characters in the backend "Agency" to do things.

+## Reviewing Tips

+- You don't need to correct anything if it's not broken.
+- First priority is spelling / grammer
+- are there any props that are mentioned in the writeup but not in the list
+- Can you visualize the module.
+- Say nice things too

-## POLAR Event directors requirements:
+## POLAR Event directors requirements

-1. You must work with you Review.
+1. You must work with your Review.
 2. No non-standard effects.
 Anything you want to try to do that could be non-standard please reach out to Clinton Snyder or Donnie Leight and they will find a way to make it standard.
 3. Your full event must be reviewed 2 weeks in advance before your event.
 Your event must have a minimum of 30 encounters.
 An encounter can be can be as simple as an NPC that Entertains multiple PCs at a time.
 4. Events should include